datamade/parserator/docs/index.rst

 Some examples of existing parsers that use parserator:

-* usaddress - Our first probabilistic parser and the basis for the parserator toolkit, it parses any address in the United States.
-Read our blog post on how it works.
+* `usaddress <https://github.com/datamade/usaddress>`_ - Our first probabilistic parser and the basis for the parserator toolkit, it parses any address in the United States.
+Read our `blog post <http://datamade.us/blog/parsing-addresses-with-usaddress/>`_ on how it works.
-* name-parser - A parser for romanized person names.
+* `name_parser <https://github.com/datamade/name-parser>`_ - A parser for romanized person names.

 Examples of other domains where a probabilistic parser can be useful: